FYI: Digital Storytelling Contest

 - Avoid using material (especially music) that is subject to copyright fees—otherwise, you won't be able to make your work public without paying the fees.
 You can find plenty of music that is licensed under the Creative Commons, and that requires only that you attribute the music to the artist who created it.

-- Other than access to iMovie and your digital photo collection, all you’re likely to need is a microphone, which you can check out from Audio-Visual Media Services in Mayer 227, or borrow from Josh Moore in the Office of International Education.
+- Other than access to iMovie and your digital photo collection, all you’re likely to need is a microphone, which you can check out from IT Support, located in Mayer Hall, or borrow from Josh Moore in the Office of International Education.
 (Quantities are limited—remember to reserve equipment in advance.)

 - You may collaborate with other FYI students (or, if you’re a transfer or exchange student, with another transfer or exchange student), but note that if your digital story wins, collaborators will share the prize money.